God-Herrscher/QemuRecPMF/README.md

 # QemuRecPMF

-This is a repo whom is used in qemu to recover the Windows_tiny image with Windows PE and Diskgenius.You can also open it in the codespace.
+This is a repo whom is used in qemu to start windows11_tiny image.You can also open it in the codespace.